Finite temperature phase transition in the two-dimensional Coulomb glass at low disorders: Conclusions

 \section{Conclusions}

-In conclusion, we presented evidence of finite temperature second order transition from fluid to COP at low disorders ($W < 0.20$) in $2D$ CG lattice model.
-We find no evidence of spin glass phase between the COP and fluid phase for the studied disorders as claimed in $3D$ CG system as well.
-An important observation is that the critical exponents at $W=0$ are different from $W \neq 0$ which suggests that for the finite temperature phase transition disorder is relevant.
+In continuation of our earlier work \cite{ref26} on two-dimensional CG model at $T=0$, we have here studied this model at finite temperature and small disorder strength.
+Previously we found a first-order transition from COP to disordered phase with the increasing disorder at zero temperature.
+Here we present evidence of finite temperature second order phase transition from fluid to COP at low disorders ($W \leq 0.15$).
+At zero disorder, our critical exponents match with the study done by Mobius et al \cite{ref13}.
+We find no evidence of spin glass phase between the COP and fluid phase for the studied disorders as claimed in three-dimensional CG system \cite{ref6} as well.
+An important observation in the current work is that the critical exponents at $W=0$ are different from $W \neq 0$ which suggests that for the finite temperature phase transition disorder is a relevant variable.
+Moreover, we found that $\nu$ is increasing with increasing disorder, which was also seen in the work of Overlin et al \cite{ref17} for three-dimensional CG model with the positional disorder.
+The value of critical exponent $\beta$ tends to zero as the disorder increases.
+At zero temperature we found \cite{ref26} $\beta=0$ at the critical disorder $W_{c}=0.2253$.
+The ratio $\gamma/\nu$ is also decreasing in our case.
+This shows that the critical exponents are a function of the disorder.
+This behaviour is completely different from the RFIM case where the critical exponents are the same for $0<W<W_{c}$.